Microsoft DOS ren and rename

 rename * 1_*

 Rename all files to begin with 1_.
-The asterisk (*) in this example is an example of a wild character; because nothing was placed before or after the first asterisk, this means all files in the current directory will be renamed with a 1_ in front of the file.
-For example, if there was a file named hope.txt it would be renamed to 1_pe.txt.
+The asterisk (*) in the above command is an example of a wild character and can represent one or more characters.
+(To represent or match one single character only, use the question mark (?) character instead.)
+Because nothing was placed before or after the first asterisk, all files in the current directory will be renamed with a "1_" in front of the file, replacing the first two characters of the filename with the "1_" characters.
+For example, if there was a file named hope.txt, it would be renamed to 1_pe.txt.

 rename "computer hope.txt" "example file.txt"